AdrianArtacho/salta_FEATURESTRUCTURE/README.md

 - possibility to ommit features?
 - If there is only ONE feature, do not ask whether or not to merge!
+- There are 2 .csv generated.
+I guess it is ok if one of them is 'raw' (with source, no prettyfy, etc. and the other one the one meant for the GUI) --> rename the output files to achieve this
+- At "check"... could there be a 'yes to all' and 'no to all' options?
+- UPLOAD to Drive:

+> exp16a_mic-vs-imu-mpipe
+>
+> exp16a_mic-vs-mix

 ---